AbbyRead/Mobs-Enhancement-Addon/README.md

 - Villagers and pigs try to flee from explosions.
 - Pigs counterattack at high health.
 - Some cows counterattack to protect weaker ones in the herd.
+- Players' view is locked on first person when head crabbed by a squid.
 - Animals have enhanced fleeing AI.
+- Animals panic when pushed by a player.
 - Players' reputation decrease if they attack villagers in a village.
 - Villagers refuse to trade with players who have low reputation.